 In addition, the TOE can contact many types of trusted IT products using IPsec and mutual authentication over the interfaces specified in section 1.5.4.1.
-The TOE contacts these computers either to send data to them (e.g., send a scanned object in an email to the SMTP Gateway) or to request information from them (e.g., authenticate a user using LDAP).
+The TOE contacts these computers either to send data to them (e.g., send email notification to the SMTP Gateway) or to request information from them (e.g., authenticate a user using LDAP).
 The TOE mutually authenticates these servers via IPsec prior to sending data to them.